KaraniWachira/gemini_in_R/README.md

 # Using Gemini API in R

-1. The gemini-shiny.qmd file contains the Generate Content Based on Prompt
+1. The gemini-shiny.qmd file contains the Generate Content Based on Prompt: build together a chat bot assistant
 2. The gemini_r.qmd contain the slides for this project
+3. Shiny App with gemini power folder contains code with the Shiny App

 # screencast video of the shiny app